 How a Workers’ Compensation or Social Security Disability Attorney Can Help

 If you are dealing with a permanent disability or lasting work-related injury, you’ll want to talk to a lawyer who has experience with both workers’ compensation and SSDI claims.
 Depending on your situation, there are sometimes advantages to filing one before the other.
-An SSDI or workers’ compensation attorney can advise you on the best course of action for your situation and needs.

 Here’s what an experienced attorney can do to help you get the best results possible:

-- Calculate how much you should receive from a workers’ compensation settlement or disability payments
+- Calculate how much you should receive from a workers’ compensation settlement or disability payments.

-- Help you file all your legal applications, documents, and paperwork accurately so that there are no issues
+- Help you file all your legal applications, documents, and paperwork accurately so that there are no issues.

-- Prove your workers’ compensation or SSDI case by gathering medical bills and other evidence that supports your injury or medical condition
+- Prove your workers’ compensation or SSDI case by gathering medical bills and other evidence that supports your injury or medical condition.

-- Talk to experts in various fields to obtain their supporting testimony on your behalf
+- Talk to experts in various fields to obtain their supporting testimony on your behalf.

-- Represent you and fight for your rights when dealing with the insurance company or the SSA
+- Represent you and fight for your rights when dealing with the insurance company or the SSA.

 Talking to an SSDI or workers’ comp attorney comes with zero risk or obligation.
 Most lawyers offer free consultations and contingency fee representation.
 In other words, you won’t have to pay unless your lawyer can obtain benefits on your behalf.